jenkinsci/simple-theme-plugin/README.markdown

 Some themes can be found on GitHub, but most of them weren't updated in multiple years, so I removed them from this README.

-## Authors

-* @TobiX
-* @mallowlabs

 ## Contributing

-If you want to contribute to this plugin, you probably will need a Jenkins plugin developement environment.
+If you want to contribute to this plugin, you probably will need a Jenkins plugin development environment.
 This basically means a current version of Java (Java 17 should probably be okay for now) and [Apache Maven].
 See the [Jenkins Plugin Tutorial] for details.